Sign Up for our Email Inventory Updates

 Philip LaVerne

-Philip (born in 1907) and Kelvin (born in 1937) were father and son artists who worked together to create exceptional art pieces which were at times incorporated into furniture.
-Each accomplished and talented in his own right, Philip and Kelvin's collaboration created a dynamic synergy.
-Philip studied at the Arts Student League in New York.
-Kelvin went City College in New York City and switched to Parsons for his last 2 years of university education.
-Like his father, he also studied at the Arts Student League.
-Both studied under well known sculptors.
-After finishing school in the early 1960’s, Kelvin joined his father and they began making art pieces in pewter and bronze, opening a showroom on East 57th Street in NYC.
-Their first series, mostly made in the 1960’s, focused on historical civilizations, such as China, Greece, Rome, and Egypt but also touched on mythology, religion, and the arts.
-Both intellectuals, they were inspired by music, opera, ballet, Impressionist painters and other forms of art.
-The pieces they created were and still are timeless, and are often times the focal points of many high end interiors.
-The LaVernes experimented with chemical reactions and often buried their works in special soil which would interact with the metals and age them.
+ALCHEMY: THE ART OF PHILIP AND KELVIN LAVERNE by Evan Lobel with Kelvin LaVerne, published by Pointed Leaf Press, will be released in October 2024.
+At almost 300 pages, it is the complete reference book on their work.
+Philip (born in 1907) and Kelvin (born in 1937) were father and son artists who worked together to create exceptional functional and fine art.
+Each accomplished and talented in his own right, Philip and Kelvin's collaboration created a dynamic synergy that resulted in unique and spectacular artworks.
+Philip attended the Arts Student League in New York.
+Kelvin went City College in New York City and switched to Parsons for his last 2 years of college education.
+Like his father, he also attended the Arts Student League.
+There they both mentored under well known sculptors.
+After finishing school in the late 1950’s, Kelvin joined his father and they began making art pieces in patinated and engraved bronze and pewter, opening a showroom on East 57th Street in NYC to great acclaim.
+Their first series, the Historical Civilization Series, focused on past civilizations, such as China, Greece, Italy, and Egypt but also touched on mythology, religion, and the arts.
+Both intellectuals, they were inspired by all of the arts as well as Fauvist, Impressionist and Renaissance painters.
+The LaVernes experimented with chemical reactions and buried their works in special soil which would interact with the metals and give them an aged patina.
+It took six years for them to perfect this effect.
 Thus their artworks don’t just touch on historical themes, they actually have the appearance of antiquity.
-This experimentation was totally unique and brings another dimension to their art.
-After the Historical Civilizations Series, they moved onto abstract designs, such as Eternal Forest, Etruscan Round, and Fantasia.
-These works are much less literal and are visually stunning.
-Always evolving, in the 1970’s they began working with molds and made cast pieces such as "Persephone Enslaved".
-These pieces, very time consuming and expensive to make, are quite rare and were made in small editions, some are one-of-a-kinds.
-They only made these for a few years and then later in the 1970’s they transitioned to hand-torched (welded) pieces.
-With hand-torched pieces, they moved headlong into abstract sculptures, like the one-of-a-kind masterpiece “Pas Du Trois” (shown in the phot below behind Kelvin LaVerne and Evan Lobel).
-They created bronze sculptures which were incorporated into furniture such as the dining table "Symphony" and the coffee table "Wavecrest".
-These pieces are truly exceptional and unique.
-They continued to create works until Philip died in 1987 at which time Kelvin completed open orders and then ceased operations.
-With increasing awareness of their art, their works have become more and more prized by collectors and we expect that trend to only continue over time.
+This treatment is totally unique to their art.
+After the initial success of the Historical Civilizations Series, they worked on abstract designs, such as Bathers, Eternal Forest, Etruscan Round, and Fantasia.
+These works, though less literal, are captivating.
+Always wanting to experiment with new ideas, in the 1970’s they began working with molds and made cast pieces in bronze tones.
+These pieces, very time consuming and expensive to make, are quite rare and were made in small editions, many are one-of-a-kinds.
+They only made these for a few years due to their complexity and then they transitioned to hand-torched (welded) pieces.
+With hand-torched pieces, they moved headlong into abstract and figural sculptures, like the one-of-a-kind masterpieces “Mother and Child”, “Harmony and Grace”, “Pas Du Trois” (shown in the phot below behind Kelvin LaVerne and Evan Lobel).
+They created bronze sculptures which were incorporated into furniture designs such as the dining table "Symphony" and the coffee table "Wavecrest".
+These pieces are exceptional and rare.
+Throughout their collaboration the LaVernes created engraved paintings on bronze and pewter with enamels.
+These works, created in novel ways, are masterpieces.
+They continued to work together until Philip died in 1987 at which time Kelvin completed open orders and then experimented on his own mostly with cast sculptures.
+Those works are signed with only Kelvin’s name.

 Evan Lobel interviewing Kelvin LaVerne at his studio in Soho